HOPE for a Robust Parameterization of Long-memory State Space Models: HOPE-SSM: A Rankful, Stable, and Long-memory Parameterization

-The properties of a random Hankel matrix have been studied in~\cite{bryc2006spectral} and~\cite{nekrutkin2013remark}.
+\textbf{Advantage I: A HOPE-SSM has a High Numerical Rank.} The properties of a random Hankel matrix have been studied in~\cite{bryc2006spectral} and~\cite{nekrutkin2013remark}.
 We can build upon their work to prove the following result.

-\begin{thm} Let $h_1, h_2, \ldots$ be a sequence of i.i.d. random variables with mean $0$ and variance $1$ that have finite third moments.
+\begin{thm} Let $\mathbf{h}_1, \mathbf{h}_2, \ldots$ be a sequence of i.i.d. random variables with mean $0$ and variance $1$ that have finite third moments.
 We almost surely have that for any $\epsilon > 0$, the $(\epsilon/\sqrt{\ln(n)})$-rank of $\overline{\mathbf{H}}_n$ is $\Omega(n)$, where $\overline{\mathbf{H}}_n$ is the $n \times n$ Hankel matrix defined in~\cref{eq.hankelvec2mat}. \end{thm}

 Hence, if we ignore the logarithmic factor of $\sqrt{\ln(n)}$, then the numerical rank of a random Hankel matrix should be proportional to $n$ as $n \rightarrow \infty$.
-This means if we imagine the landscape of parameters, the high-rank LTI systems parameterized by the system matrices $\mathbf{A}$, $\mathbf{B}$, and $\mathbf{C}$ are sparse islands in a big ocean, whereas those parameterized by the Markov parameters $\mathbf{h}$ are large continents.
+That means unlike the S4D model, we can always randomly initialize a high-rank LTI system with HOPE; even better, a system parameterized by HOPE does not lose rank during training (see~\Cref{fig:svdHSSM}), because the low-rank systems are themselves rare in the space of the Markov parameters $\mathbf{h}$ (but not in the space of $(\mathbf{A}, \mathbf{B}, \mathbf{C})$).